Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 # DARK FLAME ( a fictitious cover band)

-Dark Flame is a cover band of the hugely popular 70's band 'The Band'.<br>
+Dark Flame is a fictitious cover band of the hugely popular 70's band 'The Band'.<br>
  Aswell as performing in regular gigs in venue's throughout Ireland the band are also available for private functions<br> such as weddings and corporate events.